Dana Stephensen: Other activities

 Stephensen played an Australian Ballet dancer in the 2009 film Mao's Last Dancer.

 Personal life

-Stephensen has a son, with her former husband Michael Kai.
+Stephensen has a son, Jasper, born on 23 September 2015 with her former husband Michael Kai.

-As of early 2020, Stephensen is engaged to Lachlan Gillespie of the Wiggles, whom she met while filming a Wiggles DVD special in December 2018.
+As of early 2020, Stephensen was engaged to Lachlan Gillespie of The Wiggles, whom she met while filming a Wiggles DVD special in December 2018.
 They wed in late November 2022.

 On 11 September 2020, Stephensen and Gillespie announced via Instagram the arrival of their newborn twin daughters, Lulu and Lottie.